Sh1penfire/Endless-Rusting/README.md

 # Endless Rusting

 ## About
 Endless Rusting was origionaly made because I wanted to try learn java, but now I continued to work on it because I was finding it fun.
-At the moment, it is only being maintained.
+At the moment, it is not being worked on, and does not work in the latest version of Mindustry.
 The mod is about fleshing out the lore of PTER, and adding new mechanics which fit with vanilla.

 ## Dev Note
 Hi, Sh1penfire here.
-I am not working on Endless Rusting for the current year, as im going to give Mindustry's newest release some time to develop.
-After releasing Endless Rusting's v8 I will be done with any major updates and will focus on maintaining the project instead.
-This update will not be a few pushes, and will be started as soon as I get back to the project.

-Im intending to "finish" the project once I port it over, likely ending off with Sulphuric Seas (The Stingray fight) as the last battle.
-It's painful to part with the mod in this way.
-I believe this will stop me from feeling like I left it unfinished, and will try to polish the experience as much as possible before leaving it as is.

-Ill most likely come back to Endless Rusting early next year to port it over, but until it comes...
-See you then!
+I am not working on Endless Rusting anymore, period.
+I've decided to leave the project as a v6 mod due to the time it'd take to port, and i'd rather let it be.
+If you still want to play the mod, isntall a v6 build or a v7 beta build of Mindustry.
+Im sorry to those expecting that I'd come back for this or Pixelcraft.
+I shoudn't have setup expectations to come back.
+Im aware that most people have moved on though, and I think it's for the better.

 ## Compiling